google/transliteration/README.md

 ## How to use the trained models

-If you want to use some of the models provided in this repository you can use [the clstm library](https://github.com/tmbdev/clstm).
+If you want to use some of the models provided in this repository you can use [the clstm library](https://github.com/tmbdev/clstm), as provided [here](https://github.com/mihaelacr-google/clstm/tree/transliteration).
 The binary `clstmfilter` can be used to use an already existing model to transliterate your data.

 To build the binary, use the command below.
-For more on how to install clstm read [this](https://github.com/tmbdev/clstm#prerequisites).
+For more on how to install clstm read [this](https://github.com/mihaelacr-google/clstm/tree/transliteration#clstm).
 You can read more about scons [here](http://scons.org/).

 ```
-scons clstmfilter
+scons -j 4
 ```

 For example, if you have a list of Arabic words which you want to transliterate to English, you can run the following commands in your shell: